Skip to main content

 The strengths-based model of neurodiversity is an approach that focuses on identifying and leveraging the unique strengths and abilities of individuals with diverse neurological profiles, such as autism, ADHD, dyslexia, and others.
 Instead of viewing neurodivergent traits as deficits or challenges, this model emphasizes recognizing and nurturing the specific talents and capabilities that individuals possess.
 It involves identifying and building on the strengths of each person, allowing them to contribute to society in meaningful and valuable ways.
 By emphasizing and celebrating the diverse strengths and abilities of neurodiverse individuals, this model aims to create a more inclusive and supportive environment where everyone's contributions are valued.

-At the Frist Center we focus we work with a componded model of the social and strengths based approached: the social-strength model.
+At the Frist Center we work with a compounded model of the social and strengths based approach: the social-strengths model.
 This model seeks to employ the best parts of both models to enable success in all education and career stages for a neurodivergent individual.
-We note, we do not dismiss the medical model, and understand it's utility in the neurodiverse community.
+We note, we do not dismiss the medical model, and understand its utility in the neurodiverse community.

 The Double-Empathy Opportunity